 Trap-Neuter-Return (TNR) is the process of humanely (non-lethally) trapping feral cats to have them spayed or neutered, vaccinated, ear-tipped* and returned to where they were trapped.

-PHS offers free spay/neuter, vaccinations (FVRCP and rabies), and ear-tipping for feral cats throughout our service cities only: Altadena, Arcadia, Bradbury, Glendale, La Cañada Flintridge, La Crescenta-Montrose, Monrovia, Pasadena, South Pasadena, San Marino and Sierra Madre.
+PHS offers free spay/neuter, vaccinations (FVRCP and rabies), and ear-tipping for feral cats throughout our animal control contract cities: Altadena, Arcadia, Bradbury, Glendale, La Cañada Flintridge, La Crescenta-Montrose, Monrovia, Pasadena, South Pasadena, San Marino, Sierra Madre and Unincorporated Pasadena.
+There is a $30 fee for TNR requests outside of our contract cities.
 Additional services such as FeLV/FIV testing and microchipping are available upon request for an additional cost.
 A small inventory of humane traps are also available to rent for a deposit of $80, which is fully refunded upon return of the traps within 30 days.
 Notify the SNiP Coordinator if you need a humane trap.

 Contact our SNiP Coordinator at firstname.lastname@example.org for more information or to schedule an appointment.
 Because of the high volume of requests we receive it may be a few days before someone can contact you.

 Please do not schedule your pet cat or an owned cat through the TNR program.

 Program Hours: Tuesday through Friday between 8am-4:30pm, but you must have an appointment in order to participate.
 Cats brought in without an appointment may not be admitted.

 A feral cat is an outdoor cat that has not been socialized by people and requires "trapping" to bring it to a veterinary facility.
 Feral cats live outdoors in groups known as colonies.
 These colonies can survive on their own but their lives can be improved immensely by a regular "caretaker."**

 Feral or Stray?